Double Jeopardy (Scotland) Act 2011: Background

 The commission addressed the issue of retrospectivity, recommending that any exceptions to the rule of double jeopardy only apply to cases heard after any legislation created to create the exceptions is passed.
 This recommendation was not followed by the Scottish Government and the Double Jeopardy (Scotland) Bill introduced on 7 October 2010 included provisions to apply the proposed legislation retrospectively.
 Almost all of the other recommendations made by the Commission made it into the bill.

+Provisions

+The act creates a statutory basis for the rule against trying a person twice for the same crime (known as double jeopardy).
+The act also creates three narrow exceptions to this rule.

+There must be new and compelling evidence that was not available during the first trial.

+The act only applies to murder, rape and certain other serious sexual crimes and culpable homicide.